hsnaydd/moveTo/README.md

 ## Browser support

-It should work in the current stable releases of Chrome, Firefox, Safari as well as IE10 and up.
-To add support for older browsers, consider including polyfills/shims for the [requestAnimationFrame](https://developer.mozilla.org/en-US/docs/Web/API/window/requestAnimationFrame).
+It should work in the current stable releases of Chrome, Firefox, Safari and Edge.
+To add support for older browsers, consider including polyfills/shims for the [requestAnimationFrame](https://developer.mozilla.org/en-US/docs/Web/API/window/requestAnimationFrame) and [Element.scroll](https://github.com/idmadj/element-scroll-polyfill).

 ## License